dmil/code4policy/git/04-basics.md

 ## ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Try It

+1. Add `venus.txt` and commit it with the message "add venus".
+2. Add 'jupiter.txt' and 'uranus.txt' and commit it with the message "add jupiter and venus".
-1. Add the rest of the `planets` folder and commit it with the message "add remaining planets".
+3. Add the rest of the `planets` folder and commit it with the message "add remaining planets".
-2. Add the rest of the `stars` folder and commit it with the message "add stars".
+4. Add the rest of the `stars` folder and commit it with the message "add stars".
+5. Run `git status` to check for any more "untracked files".
+Add the remaining files and commit them.
-3. Push the two commits to github.
+5. Push these commits to github.

 ## ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) Example: assignments